 An asthma action plan is a proactive way to keep your asthma under control.
-It’s written with your health care provider (HCP) and is personalized (just for you) An asthma plan has 3 zones – green, yellow, and red.
+It’s written with your health care provider (HCP) and it’s personalized (just for you).
+An asthma plan has 3 zones – green, yellow, and red.

 - The green zone lists what medications you should take every day when you are feeling well.

 - The yellow zone tells you what to do at the first sign of a cough, cold, or wheeze.